 You've got two simple methods in front of you that capture different actions.
-In our case, it's post approval and the business logic behind new post publication.
+In our case, it's post-approval and the business logic behind the new post-publication.

-However, there are still some disadvantages in this approach.
+However, there are still some disadvantages to this approach.

 To sum up:

-I think the idea isn’t that bad.
+I think the idea is pretty good.
 It's testable and, depending on how you do it, readable.
 However, that comes at a price: a lack of structure that comes with large code bases – there's simply not much agreement right now about how to structure services in Django.

-The main idea that I wanted to talk about during this talk is very simple:
+The main idea that I wanted to talk about in this piece is very simple:

-I think that we’re mistaken in implicitly thinking about that we called actions/behaviours as functions of just one object.
+I think we’re mistaken in implicitly thinking that we call actions/behaviors functions of just one object.

-I believe that to be a false and a very limiting assumption.
-I guess it stems from the object-oriented paradigm of which I’m a huge advocate, but is nonetheless false.
+I believe that to be a false and very limiting assumption.
+I guess it stems from the object-oriented paradigm of which I’m a huge advocate, but it is nonetheless false.

-The inspiration for this idea came from my realisation that more often than not we end up implementing batch actions, be that an MVP for a startup or a new feature for a big legacy system.
+The inspiration for this idea came from my realization that, more often than not, we end up implementing batch actions, be that an MVP for a startup or a new feature for a large legacy system.

 So returning to our blog example, imagine that your corporate blog is now a success and more people start using your app.
-The supervisors request the possibility to approve posts in batches, rather than clicking the approve button on each individual.
+The supervisors request the possibility of approving posts in batches rather than clicking the approve button on each individual.

-You could implement that in a number of ways: you can just implement a MultipleObjectUpdateView, you can write a serializer for a set of objects, if your frontend talks to the backend through an API, you can use Django Admin actions… all of that doesn’t matter.
-What matters, is that implementing the methods on querysets/managers rather than Models would allow for more efficient queries.
-If you don’t, you either run into a lot of repeated code or you run unoptimised queries.
+You could implement that in many ways: you can just execute a MultipleObjectUpdateView, write a serializer for a set of objects, or if your frontend talks to the backend through an API, you can use Django Admin actions… all of that doesn’t matter.
+What matters is that implementing the methods on querysets/managers rather than Models would allow for more efficient queries.
+If you don’t, you either run into a lot of repeated code or you run unoptimized queries.

-The idea is to implement the approve() and publish() methods on the queryset/manager, rather than on the Model and to treat the case of approving or publishing 1 blog post as a special case of approving or publishing n blog posts, simply.
+The idea is to implement the approve() and publish() methods on the queryset/manager rather than on the Model and to treat the case of supporting or publishing one blog post as a particular case of approving or publishing n blog posts, simply.

-The reason why I’m saying queryset/managers is that in Django you can easily get one from the other, e.g. defining a queryset but then calling the as_manager().
-For other reasons, I think that queryset are a slightly better solution, but it’s a minor thing.
+I’m saying queryset**/managers because in Django you can quickly get one from the other, e.g., defining a** queryset but then calling the as_manager().
+For different reasons, I think that queryset is a slightly better solution, but it’s a minor thing.